Vishwa-mk/File-Image-compressor/README.md

 🌍 Communication: REST API with CORS enabled

  **Features:**
-✅ Upload and compress .txt, .csv, or similar plain-text files ✅ Download compressed output as a .huff file
+✅ Upload and compress .txt, .csv, or similar plain-text files.

+✅ Download compressed output as a .huff file.

-✅ Huffman coding-based logic for effective compression ✅ React frontend with clean UX
+✅ Huffman coding-based logic for effective compression.

+✅ React frontend with clean UX.

-✅ Flask backend with a single compression endpoint
+✅ Flask backend with a single compression endpoint.

 project-root/
 ├── backend/